flowdock/flowdock-example-integration/README.md

-# Flowdock example integration
+# Polldock - A Flowdock example integration

-This is a simpe Todo-application that shows how to integrate an application to Flowdock to receive notifications.
+This is a simpe Polling application that shows how to integrate an application to Flowdock to receive notifications.

 ## Setup